Kawakawa home invasion not a one-off, police say

 Police believe the recent occurrences across the mid-north area of Northland are connected to the attack on the elderly woman.

-"Police are aware of recent occurrences across the mid-north area of Northland of two females, described as Māori, approaching residents asking for petrol," Johnson said.
+"Police are aware of recent occurrences across the mid-north area of Northland of two females, described as Māori, approaching residents asking for petrol," Detective Sergeant Greg Johnson said.

 "Police believe these may be connected to the home invasion incident and we want to hear from anyone who has had such an incident happen to them in recent weeks."